dave-p/TVHadmin-JS/README.md

 ### Requirements
 - A recent version of TVHeadend (the latest development version preferred).
+- TVHeadend must be set up to use 'Basic' or 'Basic+Digest' authentication.
 - An up-to-date web browser on your client device.
 TVHadmin has been tested with Firefox and Chromium under Linux and Chromium on Android; IE will not work.

 ### Installation